SS Alexander Majors: Attacked

 Alexander Majors was part of the supply ships that supported the Battle of Leyte from 7 October to 26 December 1944 in the Pacific war campaign of World War II.
 On November 12, 1944 Alexander Majors was at anchor 1 mi west of Dulag, Leyte in Leyte Gulf, when an Empire of Japan plane dropped an aerial bomb about 50 yd from the ship.
 Her United States Navy Armed Guard shot the plane down.
 In the afternoon another kamikaze plane attacked Alexander Majors.
 The plane hit a second plane that crashed into Alexander Majors mainmast.
 The plane exploded, killing two crew and blowing the cargo cover off cargo holds #3 and #4.
 Fire starting in the two cargo holds.
 The Armed Guards help shoot down the third plane.
 The explosion blew some of the crew overboard.
 The explosion knocked out the ship fire fighting gear.
 But a Navy LCI fire fighting ship was able to come alongside and put out the fire in the two cargo holds.
 The cargo in hold #3 and #4 was a complete loss, kapok life jackets in #3 took days to put out.
 Alexander Majors, still operational, continued to defend off more planes.
 She destroyed a plane on November 24.
 There were 160 more attacks from November 4 to December 4, but she survived each.
 Her burnt two cargo holes, deck, bridge and two lifeboats were repaired or replaced.
 The kamikaze attack was at 11°11'N, 125°05'E. In addition to the two crewmen killed, one seaman was hit by shrapnel metal, one Armed Guard was hospitalized at Leyte, 11 Armed Guards and two United States Army were burnt by the fire.
 At the end of the war, she was turned over to the Army Transportation Service and was operated as a troop ship to bring home vets as part of Operation Magic Carpet.
 The Army Transportation Service renamed her the SS Alexander Majors USAT.

 Post war

-After the war, in 1947, she was sold to a private party, Soc.di Nav.Italia in Genoa, Italy and operated as an Italian flagship.
+After the war, in 1947, she was sold to the Italian Line in Genoa, Italy and operated as an Italian flagship.
 She was renamed SS Tritone In 1972 she was laid up at Trieste.
 In 1973 she was scrapped at Sant'Angelo in Vado.